-2. Returned Remand from the Part C reconsideration entity.
+2. Returned Remand from CMS contractors.

-An appeal is reestablished for a case that was remanded to a Part C QIC or QIO for information, and returned to OMHA with the contractor's response or upon the ALJ vacating the remand order, using the prior ALJ appeal number with an "R#" suffix.
+An appeal is reestablished for a case that was remanded to a CMS contractor for information, and returned to OMHA with the contractor's response or upon the ALJ vacating the remand order, using the prior ALJ appeal number with an "R#" suffix.